With trends pointing to a need and preference for better travel experiences, technology will impact this new reality in a very direct way.

-Consumer trends in technology directly impact the new reality of better travel experiences.
-While we monitor the course of COVID-19, we reflect, plan and prepare.
-Take your cue from travellers based on how they want to travel and how they want to purchase travel.
+As we monitor the course of COVID-19, we reflect, plan and prepare, taking our cue from how travellers want to travel, and purchase travel.
 Let’s check in with the tech trends forecast for the year ahead to see how you can adapt to stay afloat and move with the times.

 There’s a lot less lead time to that decision being made than before too; so it’s vital to present them with everything they need to know quickly, conveniently, and mobile.